sylvanavankessel/thesis/README.md

 **Repository Contents**

-Preferendus_model_2.xlsm: This is the main file of the tool where the input and output are presented.
+Preferendus_model.xlsm: This is the main file of the tool where the input and output are presented.
 It is an Excel file designed to provide users with a user-friendly interface for inputting data and viewing results.
 This Excel file is connected to python via xlwings, the python algorithms will run on te background when the tool is runned from Excel.

 Other Files: Several other files are included in the repository, which are necessary for the proper functioning of the tool.
 These files run in the background and support various functionalities of the main file.